The Life Cycle of Company Culture - Where Does Your Culture Sit?

 That’s where ultimately again it’s this adult stage where we start questioning a lot of things.
 “Why have we done things this way?”

 Perhaps you’ve got some outdated legacy culture habits that you’re taking on and that doesn’t fit your dynamic anymore.

 You’re five, ten years old now and the culture you created all those years ago, doesn’t feel relevant to the culture you want to create now.

 So again there’s that sticking point because your workforce has probably changed.
 The workforce needs have ultimately changed and therefore your company culture is going to need to change.

 There is a life cycle to a company culture that I see and that’s why I always find it interesting working with SMEs.
 They’re at so many different stages and there’s not one pain point that every business is going through.

-In that life cycle, there could be many different businesses that get in touch with Liberty Mind to help them with their culture.
+In that life cycle, there could be many different businesses that get in touch with me to help them with their culture.